san regis hotel paris

 Bon vivant: The most beautiful luxury hotels in Paris

-From prestigious Parisian palaces to boutique boudoirs, these are the best luxury hotels to book for a stylish stay in the City of Light
+Ahead of the Paris Olympics 2024, discover the luxury hotels to book for a stylish stay in the City of Light

 As the famous Audrey Hepburn quote goes, ‘Paris is always a good idea’.
 She’s right, but she also never said that (that honour actually goes to Julia Ormond in the 1995 remake of Sabrina).
 Just over two hours from London (thanks Eurostar), the home of Haute Couture, with gourmet food, world-renowned art, incredible live music and a rich cultural heritage waiting around each and every Haussmannian corner, makes a beautiful destination for weekend breaks and romantic jaunts alike.

-But when you’re done strolling the Champs Elysées and you’ve had your fill of vin rouge and pommes frites, you’ll need somewhere to rest your weary head, and why settle for anything less than pure Parisian luxury?
+But when you’re done strolling the Champs Elysées, had your fill of vin rouge and pommes frites, or spent the day watching the 33rd edition of the summer Olympics in the French capital this summer, you’ll need somewhere to rest your weary head, and why settle for anything less than pure Parisian luxury?
 From charming chȃteaus to palatial residences with unbeatable views, here are the best luxury hotels to book in the City of Light.

 Set in a decommissioned 1970s post office on Avenue George V, in the heart of the Golden Triangle – Paris’s answer to Mayfair – the Bulgari Hotel is an elegant high-end hideaway just steps from the Champs Elysées.
 Housing 76 tech-forward rooms and suites – plus a vast €35,000-per-night penthouse, complete with panoramic city views and its own private roof terrace – each decked out in a signature blend of Franco-Italian glamour, this family- and pet-friendly palace is also home to a swanky state-of-the-art spa and capacious 25-metre underground swimming pool.